ecr007/English-World/Phrases-Vocabulary/F.md

 Find: (verb) To discover or locate something that was previously unknown.
 Past Tense: Found | Past Participle: Found | E.g: She found her lost keys in the living room.

 Found: (verb) Establish or originate.
 Past Tense: Founded | Past Participle: Founded | E.g: Beverly Smith founded your company in 1935.

+Fell off: (verb) to drop unintentionally to the ground from (a high object, bicycle, etc).
+E.g: I fell of my bike.